MarcoMeinardi/spwn/README.md

  * Unstrip the libc with `pwn.libcdb.unstrip_libc`
  * Set binary and loader executable
  * Set runpath and interpreter for the debug binary
- * Generate a basic script to launch the files in different ways
+ * Generate a basic script from a template
  * Interactively generate functions to interact with the binary
  * Print basic info about the files (`file`, `checksec`, libc version, potentially vulnerable functions)